United Democratic Front (South Africa): Banning and imprisonment

 In 1986, President P. W. Botha prohibited the UDF from receiving foreign funds.
 The UDF was under a government ban as of February 1987 restricting its actions.
 In May 1987, a Natal provincial Supreme Court justice, John Didcott, ruled that the ban on the UDF's ability to receive foreign funding should be lifted.
 Foreign contributions made up more than half of the group's budget.

 By late 1987, the UDF had a majority of its activists imprisoned.

-Treason Trials
+Treason trials

+In the aftermath of the 1984 boycotts of the Tricameral Parliament, a large number of UDF members were arrested.
 On 19 February 1985, several UDF members, including Albertina Sisulu, Frank Chikane and Cassim Saloojee were arrested on high treason warrants.
-The UDF was accused of being a "shadow organization for the African National Congress."
+In the following years, much of the UDF leadership was tried on high treason charges in two separate political trials, in which the state charged the UDF with being a "shadow organization for the African National Congress."
+While the charges in the Pietermaritzburg Treason Trial was dropped, the Delmas Treason Trial continued until 1988.
 In November 1988, eight of those accused of treason were acquitted of all charges, while four activists were found guilty of terrorism.
 The judge also ruled that the UDF was a "'revolutionary organization.' that incited violence in black townships in 1984 in a bid to render South Africa ungovernable."
 The convictions were overturned by the Appeal Court in Bloemfontein in 1989, releasing five activists, including Popo Molefe.